C++ - Array back() Function

-The C++ array::back function is used to return a reference to the last element of the array.
+The C++ array::back function returns a reference to the last element of the array.
 Please note that, Unlike the array::rbegin function, which returns the reverse iterator pointing to the last element, it returns the a direct reference to the same element of the array.

 Syntax